-The ambiance of Velo Kafe is particularly appealing (I hear especially so in winter by the fire).
-Here you can discover the unique flavors of Labin, prepared using the recipes that the chef at Velo Kafe Restaurant, Jasna Pušec learned from her Mother and Grandmother.
+Velo Kafe’s ambiance is particularly appealing (I hear especially so in winter by the fire).
+Here you can discover the unique flavors of Labin, prepared using the recipes that the chef at Velo Kafe Restaurant, Jasna Pušec, learned from her Mother and Grandmother.

-Jasna includes traditional and local ingredients on the menu, and her passion and love for cooking are reflected on each plate, and one mouthwatering highlight was these Labinski Krafi sweet treats.
+Jasna includes traditional and local ingredients on the menu, and her passion and love for cooking are reflected on each plate.
+One mouthwatering highlight was these Labinski Krafi sweet treats.

 There are many hotels around Labin and Rabac.
 However, the big four-star establishments are more in Rabac, as this is where the beach is!

-For your Hotel Resort experience, check out the Hotel Adoral, Hotel Narcis, Casa Valamar Sanfior, Hotel Mimosa or Valamar Girandella Resort which was newly renovated in 2017.
-This way you’re right on the beach, and you have all the fun of a summer beach holiday right before you.
+For your hotel resort experience, check out the Hotel Adoral, Hotel Narcis, Casa Valamar Sanfior, Hotel Mimosa, or Valamar Girandella Resort, which was newly renovated in 2017.
+This way, you’re right on the beach and have all the fun of a summer beach holiday right before you.

-For something a little lower in price, but still ultra-comfortable, check out the Allegro Hotel, Miramar Hotel, or the Hotel Flanona, for three-star options.
+For a little lower price but still ultra-comfortable, check out the Allegro Hotel, Miramar Hotel, or the Hotel Flanona for three-star options.

-Apartment Cekada is a highly rated three-star option, as well as Bed & Breakfast Kvarner, with its pretty ocean views from high up.
+Apartment Cekada is a highly rated three-star option and Bed & Breakfast Kvarner, with its pretty ocean views from high up.

-Studio Apartments Stella and Apartments Villa Venera are other high-quality choices in the three-star bracket range.
+Studio Apartments Stella and Villa Venera are other high-quality choices in the three-star bracket range.

-Most people fly into Croatia, and the best airport options include Zagreb, Pula, or Rijeka.
-With Istria’s close proximity to Italy flying into Venice is also a good option.
-From there, you can either take a private transfer, a bus (though very tricky from Dalmatia) or you can drive yourself.
+Most people fly to Croatia, and the best airport options include Zagreb, Pula, or Rijeka.
+Flying into Venice is also a good option because of Istria’s proximity to Italy.
+You can either take a private transfer or a bus (though very tricky from Dalmatia), or you can drive yourself.

-Hiring a car is a fantastic option because you get to see the passing landscapes – and drive between Labin and Rabac and the surrounding areas!
+Hiring a car is a fantastic option because you can see the passing landscapes – and drive between Labin and Rabac and the surrounding areas!

-From Dalmatia, you simply head down the Adriatic Highway and follow the signs to Rabac & Labin which are sign posted or from Zagreb, you take the coastal road down to Plomin and follow the signs.
+From Dalmatia, you head down the Adriatic Highway and follow the signs to Rabac & Labin, which are signposted, or from Zagreb, you take the coastal road down to Plomin and follow the signs.

 It’s that easy!

-So, the next time you’re on the look-out for a new Croatian destination, the Eastern Istria should be where your compass points – and you can find more about the destinations here. can find more about the destinations here.
+So, the next time you’re looking for a new Croatian destination, Eastern Istria should be where your compass points – and you can find more about the destinations here.
+You can find more about the destinations here.

 Rabac and Labin Croatia await you!